 - Research and verify the property’s title history: A title search will confirm who owns the property you want to buy, as well as any property debts you need to know about, such as unpaid property taxes, homeowner’s association fees and bills for home improvements.

-- Review final loan documents to ensure all information is accurate and true: This step seems simple, but it’s also crucial.
-There are many steps and documents involved on the mortgage process and it can be difficult to track it all, so make sure you review all final loan documents to ensure the information is correct.
+- Review final loan documents to ensure all information is accurate: This step seems simple, but it’s also crucial.
+There are many steps and documents involved in the mortgage process and it can be difficult to track it all, so make sure you review all final loan documents to ensure the information is correct.

-Mortgage fraud is serious – seriously dangerous, seriously illegal, and seriously scary if you don’t know how to avoid it.
+Mortgage fraud is dangerous, illegal and scary if you don’t know how to avoid it.
 As a homeowner, you may be a potential target for scammers or at risk of committing fraud yourself.
 As a reminder, we always recommend consulting a real estate attorney to review all legal paperwork prior to closing on a property to ensure your own safety and success.

 Viewing 1 - 3 of 3

 How To Avoid These 7 Real Estate Scams

 Jamie Johnson - July 12, 2023

 Real estate scammers use various tactics to steal your money, personal information and mortgage details.
 Read our guide on how to avoid real estate scams.

 How To Beware Of Mortgage Wire Fraud During Closing